victor-smirnov/memoria-site/content/en/docs/applications/aiml/index.md

 1. [Hermes](/docs/overview/hermes) data format, deeply ontegrated with the rest of the framework, including hardware acceleration at the level of MAA if/when necessary.
 Hermes is flexible enough to support all the necessary structured formats like knowlege graphs, no thierd-party libraries are needed.
 2. Hermes-based [HRPC](/docs/overview/hrpc) accelerated communication protocol.
 3. Rich set of trivial and advanced [data structures](/docs/overview/containers).
 No external database or storage system is ever needed.
 4. Accelerated query [execution exngine](/docs/overview/vm).
 Turing complete superset of SQL/Datalog and beyond.
-Backward chaining mode (query execution) and RETE-based forward-chaining engine for event-driven computations: robotics, agents, embedded systems and [IoT](/docs/applications/eiot).
+Backward chaining mode (query execution) and [RETE](https://en.wikipedia.org/wiki/Rete_algorithm)-based forward-chaining engine for event-driven computations: robotics, agents, embedded systems and [IoT](/docs/applications/eiot).
 5. Computational [storage layer](/docs/applications/storage).
-Memoria fully [redefines](/docs/overview/accel) storage and processing stack comparing to a traditional one, besed on CPU and monolythic operatin systems with integrated complex storage layers (file systems).
+Memoria fully [redefines](/docs/overview/accel) storage and processing stacks comparing to a traditional ones, based on CPUs and monolithic operating systems with integrated complex storage layers (file systems).
+Complex distributed and heterogeneous architectures become much simpler.

 ## Beyond Reasoning

+LLMs are considered to be _language_ models.
+Language models trained on human-generated textual data are _much more_ than just that.
+They are capturing not only the language itself, but also _functional approximations_ of higher mental functions, including _agency_.
+Conversation with a sufficiently powerful and properly-tuned LLM looks and feels like a conversation with a real well-educated person with encyclopedic knowledge.
+Apparent human-likeness of conversations with LLMs is impressive, especially when we take into account implicit functional aspects of it (intuitive understanding), but it should not be deceiving.
+LLMs do not _feel_ or really _experience_ what they say _the way we do_: generative processes in LLMs are sufficiently different from ours.
+We should not attribute any of our _mental states_ to them (we may do it, but only with great precaution).

 TBC ...